 Mount Agung holds spiritual significance for the Balinese people, it’s important to respect the local customs and regulations during the hike.
 Also, be mindful of any potential volcanic activity, as Mount Agung is an active volcano, and check for any travel advisories before planning your trip.
 If you are hiring a local guide, he should know if the weather forecast permits hiking.

-Thinking of hiking Mount Batur – check all you need to know before going on this tour.
+Thinking of Mount Batur Sunrise Hike – check all you need to know before going on this tour.

 Note: This post may contain affiliate links, which are at absolutely no cost to you – I can earn a small commission on sales generated through this website and thanks to that I can share travel guides and inspirations that may help you reach your dream destinations and discover our unique world.
 I only recommend sites I actually use and have traveled to.
 Thank you for your support!